Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Examples of practical applications

 In Fig.~\ref{fig:Al_low}(a), one can see a significant broadening and shift of the plasmon to larger energies in the DSF at $T=25~\rm eV$ compared to the cold case due to strong thermal excitations.
 The thermal excitations also generate a prominent 2s-2p transition feature, as discussed in Ref. \cite{baczewski2021predictionsboundboundtransitionsignatures}.
 In addition, we clearly see the L-shell features in both cold and hot cases.
-The reference DSF results at $T=25~\rm eV$ demonstrate significant fluctuations (noise) in both the plasmon and L-shell features.
-Increasing $\eta$ to $1.5~\rm eV$ reduces this noise, but it also leads to a strong damping of the bound-bound 2s-2p feature.
-In contrast, the constraints-based SG filtering effectively attenuates noise across the entire considered frequency range while preserving the 2s-2p feature.
+The reference DSF results at $T=25~\rm eV$ demonstrate significant fluctuations in both the plasmon and L-shell features.
+Increasing $\eta$ to $1.5~\rm eV$ reduces these fluctuations, but it also leads to a strong damping of the bound-bound 2s-2p feature.
+In contrast, the constraints-based SG filtering effectively attenuates narrow-band fluctuations across the entire considered frequency range while preserving the 2s-2p feature.

 Finally, to further show an enhancement in the efficiency of the TDDFT modeling of the DSF due to the presented workflow, we show the DSF for Al at $q= 7.75~\textup{~\AA}^{-1}$ at cold ($T=0.025~\rm eV$) and isochorically heated ($T=25~\rm eV$) conditions in Fig.~\ref{fig:al_high}.
 A momentum transfer of $q= 7.75~\textup{~\AA}^{-1}$ corresponds to a back-scattering geometry, where the detector is positioned at an angle greater than $ 90^\circ$ relative to the wavevector of the probing XFEL beam.
 This setup, which measures the so-called Compton feature, enables XRTS diagnostics to be performed without interfering with other diagnostic tools positioned in the forward direction, such as XRD and radiography.